ML Tri's background

 It was decided that the Tridhos School would close in March 2000.
 In its place the Prem Tinsulanonda Centre for International Education would come into existence in January 2000.

 In 2010 Prem Centre was re-named as the Traidhos Three-Generation Community for Learning.
-It now includes Prem Tinsulanonda International School (Prem), specialist sporting academies for tennis, golf, cricket and football, a chemical-free farm and a cooking school, a visiting school programmes, camps, an environmental education barge programme, arts programmes, adult wellness programmes, community events, a small hotel and spa and Premburi - a residential estate on the western side of the campus.
+It now includes Prem Tinsulanonda International School (Prem), specialist sporting academies for tennis and golf, an internationally acclaimed cricket ground, an educational, organic farm; a cooking academy specialising in seasonal food; a visiting school programme, a camp program offering programs in school holidays; an environmental education watershed programme based in Bangkok; Artist Residency Thailand, adult wellness programmes, community events, a small residence providing accommodation during workshops and family camps and Premburi - a residential estate on the western side of the campus.

 Visiting Schools Program

-The Visiting Schools Program (VSP) was launched early January 2000 with 300 Grade nine students from the Anglo-Chinese School, Singapore, and seventy Grade 11 UWCSEA students who did their IB Geography fieldwork from Prem Center in March, starting a tradition that continues at Traidhos today.
+Visiting Schools Program (VSP) was launched in early January 2000 with 300 Grade nine students from the Anglo-Chinese School, Singapore, and seventy Grade 11 UWCSEA students who did their IB Geography fieldwork from the then Prem Center.

-Today, VSP has over sixty schools involving over 3000 students a year.
+Today, VSP welcomes over 3000 students a year.

 Traidhos Barge Program

-The barge program was established by Mom Tri in 1995.
-The barge - a one-hundred-year old converted teak rice barge with covered decks, an air-conditioned cabin for sleeping, a kitchen and other amenities - was donated several years later to the Magic Eye Foundation who in turn gave it back to the Prem Center in 2005.
+The Barge Program was established by Mom Tri in 1995.
+The Barge, a traditional teak rice barge, was converted to include covered decks, an air-conditioned cabin for sleeping, a kitchen and other amenities.
+It was donated several years later to the Magic Eye Foundation who in turn gave it back to the Prem Center in 2005 where eventually under Traidhos, it became well-known for day and residential trips helping people to understand and connect to the Chao Phraya River.

 The Barge Program welcomes over 4000 students and adults from international or Thai schools each year.